 In general, the more messages you train SpamSieve with, the better its accuracy will be.
 For best results, you should train it with at least 600 messages.
 Training SpamSieve with more of one type of message will bias its predictions to that type.
 For instance, a corpus with mostly good messages will make SpamSieve very conservative about identifying spam, leading to more false negatives.
-Most users find that filling the corpus with a ratio of 2:1 to 4:1 spam messages to good messages (as shown at the bottom of the Statistics window) produces a low level of false negatives, while keeping false positives rare or non-existent.
+Most users find that filling the corpus with two to four times as many spam messages as good ones (as shown at the bottom of the Statistics window) produces a low level of false negatives, while keeping false positives rare or non-existent.
 For this reason, you should not add all your good messages to the corpus when you first install SpamSieve, because you likely do not have enough saved spam messages to compensate.